THE JESUS-SHAPED WAY

 The Better Part

-By the objective measure of his impact on the world and the people in it, we can confidently say that Jesus lived one of the most, or perhaps the most extraordinary life in history.
-The four eyewitness accounts of his life that we have in the Bible are chock-full of incredible treasures Jesus left for us to discover, the things he said, the things he did, the things that were done to him.
-Beyond these historically accessible facts about Jesus, there are the extraordinary claims he made that countless others who followed him have trusted and believed.
+By the objective measure of his impact on the world and the people in it, we can confidently say that Jesus lived one of the most, or perhaps the most, extraordinary life in history.
+The four eyewitness accounts of his life that we have in the Bible are chock-full of incredible treasures Jesus left for us to discover—the things he said, the things he did, and the things that were done to him.
+Beyond these historically accessible facts about Jesus, he made extraordinary claims that countless others who followed him have trusted and believed.
 Jesus said of himself, “For God did not send his Son into the world to condemn the world, but to save the world through him.
 Anyone who believes in him is not condemned, but anyone who does not believe is already condemned, because he has not believed in the name of the one and only Son of God.”
-(John 3:17-18) If Jesus is telling us the truth, then there is no question he is the most important person who has ever lived.
-But how do we sift through all the things we have heard or read or assumed about Jesus to find the most important parts?
-If we are going to let go of the trash we thought was treasure, what is the real gold that we should take hold of?
+(John 3:17-18)

 On the night before he was arrested and crucified, Jesus hosted his final Passover meal in the upper room of a large home in southwest Jerusalem, and he shared some of his most important treasures with the disciples that night.
 They became deeply disturbed when Jesus told them he was going away to prepare a place for them.
 Thomas piped up, “Lord, we don’t know where you’re going.
 How can we know the way?”
 Jesus told him, “I am the way, the truth, and the life.
 No one comes to the Father except through me.”
 (John 14:5-6)